cockpit-project/cockpit/containers/unit-tests/README.md

 will not modify that directory or take uncommitted changes into account, but it will re-use an already existing `node_modules/` directory.

+The scripts can use either podman (preferred) or docker.
+If you use docker, you need to run all commands as root.
+With podman the containers work as either user or root.

 ## Building

 The `build` script will build the `cockpit/unit-tests` and